Obiente/Cloud/docs/deployment/registry-auth.md

 1. **Password Storage**: Store `REGISTRY_PASSWORD` securely (e.g., in a secrets manager, not in version control)
 2. **File Permissions**: The htpasswd file should be readable only by root (600)
-3. **Network**: The registry is accessible internally at `registry:5000` and externally via Traefik at `registry.yourdomain.com`
+3. **HTTPS Only**: The registry is accessible only via HTTPS at `https://registry.yourdomain.com` with Let's Encrypt certificates
-4. **HTTPS**: External access is secured via Traefik with Let's Encrypt certificates
+4. **No Insecure Registry Required**: Docker can connect securely without requiring insecure registry configuration

 ## Troubleshooting